 In addition to the time commitment, there’s a significant difference in cost between ERP software and an earlier stage solution.
-If your startup is using Quickbooks Online you might be paying something in the neighborhood of $50/month.
+If your startup is using Quickbooks Online, which is the best accounting software for most startups, you might be paying something in the neighborhood of $50/month.
 If you’re using a hosted solution for QuickBooks Enterprise Desktop, you might be paying between a range of $150 - $400/month.
 When you make the leap to ERP, you should anticipate a 10x increase in your monthly cost starting at no lower than $5k/month, plus system integrations and on-boarding expenses, which will be several thousand more.
 To determine if this cost is justified, consider the following:

 - How much time does it take your team to produce your monthly financial statements or other reports, and what efficiencies could be enjoyed from a more robust system?

 - Are your various systems (Salesforce, Expensify, Carta) integrated or is data manually fed or typed from one system into another?

 - What is the likelihood that there is an error in financial reporting as a result of manual processes?

 - How much would that financial error cost you in enterprise value in a liquidity event?